-We estimate the "pay-as-you-go" cost of providing retiree health benefits in the year beginning July 1, 2017 to be \$902,068 (see Section IV.A.).
+We estimate the "pay-as-you-go" cost of providing retiree health benefits in the year beginning July 1, 2019 to be \$917,640 (see Section IV.A.).
 The "pay-as-you-go" cost is the cost of benefits for current retirees.

-For current employees, the value of benefits "accrued" in the year beginning July 1, 2017 (the service cost) is \$1,276,292.
+For current employees, the value of benefits "accrued" in the year beginning July 1, 2019 (the service cost) is \$1,559,394.
 This service cost would increase each year based on covered payroll.
-Had El Camino CCD begun accruing retiree health benefits when each current employee and retiree was hired, a substantial liability would have accumulated.
-We estimate the amount that would have accumulated to be \$24,484,783.
+Had El Camino CCD begun accruing retiree health benefits when each current employee and retiree was hired, a liability would have accumulated.
+We estimate the amount that would have accumulated to be \$27,567,735.
 This amount is called the "Total OPEB Liability" (TOL).
 El Camino CCD has set aside funds to cover retiree health liabilities in a GASB 75 qualifying trust.
-The Fiduciary Net Position of this trust at June 30, 2017 was \$22,380,799.
-This leaves a Net OPEB Liability (NOL) of \$2,103,984.
+The Fiduciary Net Position of this trust at June 30, 2019 was \$23,559,895.
+This leaves a Net OPEB Liability (NOL) of \$4,007,840.

-Based on the information we were provided, the OPEB Expense for the fiscal year ending November 21, 2017 is \$1,162,490.
-As noted in this report adjustments may be needed - particularly if the reporting date is not the same as the measurement date.
+Based on the information we were provided, the OPEB Expense for the fiscal year ending June 30, 2020 is \$1,775,306.

-We based all of the above estimates on employees as of September, 2017.
+We based all of the above estimates on participants as of July, 2019.
 Over time, liabilities and cash flow will vary based on the number and demographic characteristics of employees and retirees.